schrotie/bindom/README.md

 You can assign to events, but you should assign DOM events to them, e.g.
 `object.objEvent = new CustomEvent('foo', {detail: 'bar'})`.
-This will emit the respective node.
+This will emit the event on the bound node.
 Since Bindom uses Quary's emit method for this, you may assign anything, that Quary's emit method supports, see Quary's documentation for details.

 #### Change Notifications
 Bindom can also track changes and events in the DOM for you.
 It will do that,